 So, the perfect itinerary for two weeks in Peru….

 Lima is a great starting point for your trip.
 It’s the capital of Peru and absolutely huge.
 You really don’t need more than a couple of days in Lima if you only have two weeks in Peru as it’s not the prettiest city – I had one day here and after that was ready to move on with my trip as there are way better places to see.
-Check out my detailed post on the best way to spend one day in Lima, getting you to Lima Old Town, Rimac (Lima’s slums), some good viewpoints & Lima’s street art district.
+If you’re working out how to spend one day in Lima, I would recommend getting a driver so you can get to all the best bits (Lima Old Town, Rimac (Lima’s slums), some good viewpoints & Lima’s street art district).

 Paracas is nicknamed ‘the poor mans Galapagos’ (as it’s a similar experience but I imagine nowhere near as good) so that gives you an idea of what it’s all about.
 But only go here if you like birds and the smell of shit.
 Na joking, it’s cool, we saw penguins & South American sealions but the smell is prolific.
 If you’re not that into birds then I would say you could skip this stop.
 You definitely don’t need to stay the night in Paracas as the town is quite small & basic with nothing going on, so if you’re thinking of stopping here just do so for the day on the way through to Huacachina.
 We took a boat trip to Islas Ballestas – this lasted a couple of hours and cost around 50 soles.
 You can book this really easily in Paracas on the same day.